FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 Every file must end by an empty line.

-### With commas, dots and semi-columns
+### Commas, dots and semi-columns

 There is no space before those characters but there is one after.

-### With operators
+### Operators

-There is a space before and after every operator.
+There should be a space before and after every operator.

 ```php
 if ($a == 10) {